CITES guide: How to check if exotic leather is legal in Norway

 Jan 27, 2026

-Do you want to buy a belt, a bag or shoes made of exotic leather?
-It's important to know whether the product was legally imported to Norway.
-Here is a simple guide to what to look for.
+Want to buy a belt, bag, or shoes in exotic leather?
+Then it’s important to know whether the product was legally imported into Norway.
+Here you’ll find a simple guide to what to look for.

 What is CITES?